orion-rs/orion/CONTRIBUTING.md

 - [ ] Ensure that all tests pass when running:

   - `cargo test`
-  - `cargo +nightly test --tests --no-default-features --features no_std`
+  - `cargo +nightly test --tests --no-default-features`

 - [ ] The formatting is correct and clippy does not show warnings by running: